TheDingo8MyBaby/ForeFree_Golfing/README.md

 ### Double Trouble
-To begin my investigation I added $20 worth of credit to my card and then dumped the credentials of the card into a ```.eml``` file.
-I then made a replica of my card using a Gen1a Magic Mifare Classic Card, which is a special type of mifare classic, used in duplication operations as it allows all of its data to be changed to reflect that of another mifare classic including its Unique Identifier.
+To begin my investigation I added $20 worth of credit to my card and then dumped the credentials of the card into a .eml file.
+I then made a replica of my card using a Gen1a Magic Mifare Classic Card, which is a special type of Mifare Classic, used in duplication operations as it allows all of its data to be changed to reflect that of another Mifare Classic including its Unique Identifier.

-After several swings, decreasing the available credit on the Original Driving Range Card, I applied the duplicated card to the reader, which showed I still had $20 left.
-This was interesting, as this means that the card itself must be locally storing the credit on the card and not utilizing any kind of back-end validation system to track balances.
+At the driving range, I took several swings, decreasing the available credit on the Original Driving Range Card, I applied the duplicated card to the reader, which showed I still had $20 left.
+This was interesting, it means the credit on the card s stored locally, not utilizing any kind of back-end validation system to track balances.

-> While this is the intended purpose of Mifare Classic cards, due to the insecurity of having the credits stored locally in plain ASCII, untracked digitally, and the issues that arise from users losing their card, most places that would use these cards, instead use a value system.
+> While this is the intended purpose of Mifare Classic Cards, there are still insecurities of having the credits stored locally in plain ASCII (Plain Text).
+When a system doesn’t use any form of obfuscation, an individual like me can plainly see how the data is mapped.
+Since I know that the credits are untracked digitally, I am able to amend the balance to any amount that I’d like.
->> IE: Arcades tend to use this type of card solely as an identifier which is then used to look up the user's information on a back-end system where the value is stored and retrieved as necessary.
+>> e.g.) Arcades tend to use this type of card solely as an identifier which is then used to look up the user’s information on a back-end system where the value is stored and retrieved as necessary.

 -----